iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

    band alarm approaches, remains a tedious challenge.
 Without expert knowledge about the machine characteristics, the risk for incorrect thresholds is real.

-   For example, the intermodulation of the drive frequencies and harmonics with the actual fault frequencies may cause certain spectral components to disappear when a fault occurs, which is excactly the opposite from what setting a threshold is trying to achieve.
+   For example, the intermodulation of the drive train frequencies and harmonics with the actual fault frequencies may cause certain spectral components to disappear when a fault occurs, which is excactly the opposite from what setting a threshold is trying to achieve.
 This is where the autoencoder ML approach becomes a valuable asset in our toolbox.